AMAN-9608/CS7641_ML/readme.md

 ### Proposed Timeline and Responsibilities
 <p align="justify">
 For the Midterm, we expect to be done with a baseline model that incorporates both supervised and unsupervised learning.
-Moving onwards to the endterm, we'll spend our time comparing models and fine tuning the selected model.<br>
+Moving onwards to the Endterm, we'll spend our time comparing models and fine-tuning the selected model.<br>
-For this proposal, all team members have contributed similar amount of effort into researching related literature and drafting the different sections of the document.
+For this proposal, all team members have contributed a similar amount of effort into researching related literature and drafting the different sections of the document.
 Moving forward, we are going to distribute the work among the group – tentatively, 3 members (Amandeep, Siddharth, Yinghao) are going to work on the supervised learning aspect, while 2 members (Sai and Rajan) are going to primarily focus on the unsupervised learning aspect of the project.
 Task delegation is flexible and will be adjusted as needed; deliverables between the two groups will be communicated clearly to ensure the best possible result.</p>

 ### References
 Raza, Khalid, and Nripendra Kumar Singh.
 [A Tour of Unsupervised Deep Learning for Medical Image Analysis](https://doi.org/10.2174/1573405617666210127154257)<br>